Giorgio Rasulo: Non-league

 After briefly signing with National League North club Brackley Town, Rasulo signed for Southern Premier Central club Banbury United on 31 August 2018.

 International career

-Rasulo represented England at U16 level for the first time in November 2012.
+Rasulo represented England at the U16 level for the first time in November 2012.
 Rasulo's England debut came in the Victory Shield where in the final minute Rasulo curled in a goal to win the game 1–0 against Scotland U16.
 Rasulo then represented England at U17 level.
 Rasulo made his England U17 debut, in a 1–0 win over Faroe Islands U17.